sjsrey/ors/ors_address.md

 Uncovering those mistakes is vital to sciences self-correction mechanism.
 Yet, uncovering those mistakes is also not easy, especially in our current publishing system.
 Publication pressures exacerbate this by leaving scholars precious little time to fully document the research process that goes into the final publication of the manuscript.
 The lack of replication infrastructure is a major impediment to identifying errors of both nefarious and honest species.

 One possible antidote for this problem is to adopt  more open forms of collaboration.
-These would tap into  Linus's Law [@Himanen:2001dy]
+These would tap into  Linus' Law [@Himanen:2001dy]:

 >Given enough eyeballs all bugs are shallow.

-A fascinating example of open collaboration is the Polymath Project developed by [@Gowers:2009fk].
+A fascinating example of open collaboration is the Polymath Project developed by @Gowers:2009fk.
-Inspired by the open source practices seen in the Linux project and Wikipedia, Gowers began the project on his blog by beginning with a description of a research problem: namely to develop a proof of the Hales-Jewett Theorem in the realm of combinatorics.
+Inspired by the open source practices seen in the Linux project and Wikipedia, Gowers began the project on his blog with a description of a research problem: namely to develop a proof of the Hales-Jewett Theorem in the realm of combinatorics.
 He also provided links for background materials and rules of engagement designed to encourage peoples' and collaboration.